CameronWills/FatAntelope/README.md

 # FatAntelope

-A tool for comparing two .config giles and generating an XDT transform (Microsoft XML Document Transform).
+A tool for comparing two .config files and generating an XDT transform (Microsoft XML Document Transform).
 Useful for creating transforms for existing production web.config or app.config files.

 ![FatAntelope](banner.jpg)